JWLee89/cv_study/README.md

 # CV Study

 A repository where I practice the fundamentals of computer vision.
+These notes are based off my work on the [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) from Udacity.
+Note that this is not an affiliate link and I don't receive any compensation from Udacity whatsoever.

+The code and comments are purely to help myself and those who are interested in studying and learning about computer vision.

 ## Dependencies